modestyachts/CIFAR-10.1/README.md

 * `inspect_dataset_simple.ipynb` is a simple notebook to browse the new dataset.

 ## 4. Inspecting Model Predictions (Extra Step)
-After assembling a final dataset, we ran a broad range of classifiers on the new test set.
+After assembling a final dataset, we ran a broad range of classifiers on the new test set via our CIFAR-10 model test bed.
 The notebook `inspect_model_predictions.ipynb` explores the model predictions made on the new test set and displays a dataframe including the original and new accuracy for each model.